Northern Vermont University

-Northern Vermont University (NVU) is a public university in Johnson and Lyndon, Vermont.
-Established in 2018 by the unification of the former Johnson State College and Lyndon State College, the university offers over 50 Bachelor's degree programs and Master's degree programs.
-On July 1, 2023, it will become a campus of Vermont State University.
+Northern Vermont University (NVU) was a public university in Johnson and Lyndon, Vermont, United States.
+It was established in 2018 by the unification of the former Johnson State College and Lyndon State College.
+The university offered over 50 Bachelor's degree programs and Master's degree programs.
+On July 1, 2023, its two locations became campuses of the newly formed Vermont State University.

 History

 In September 2016, the Vermont State Colleges board of trustees voted to unify Lyndon State College with Johnson State College, located roughly 50 miles apart.
 The new combined institution was named Northern Vermont University, and JSC President Elaine Collins was named as NVU's first president to oversee the consolidation of both campus into the new university.
-The merger became effective on July 1, 2018 and ended over 100 years of the two colleges' existence as separate institutions, although the combined university remains public and under the Vermont State College system.
+The merger became effective on July 1, 2018, and ended over 100 years of the two colleges' existence as separate institutions, although the combined university remained public and under the Vermont State College system.

 For many years, the Vermont public colleges have experienced financial stress and chronic underfunding.
 Exacerbated by COVID-19, in April 2020, Vermont State Colleges system Chancellor Jeb Spaulding recommended closing Northern Vermont University as well as Vermont Technical College.
-Under the proposal, some of the NVU academic programs would move to another public state college, Castleton University.
-Faculty, staff, and others have protested the proposal.
+Under the proposal, which faculty, staff and others protested, some of the NVU academic programs would move to another public state college, Castleton University.

-Due to ongoing financial challenges and low enrollment in the Vermont State Colleges, Northern Vermont University will be merging with Castleton University and Vermont Technical College.
-Vermont State University will begin on July 1, 2023.
+Due to ongoing financial challenges and low enrollment in the Vermont State Colleges, Northern Vermont University merged with Castleton University and Vermont Technical College to form Vermont State University which officially launched on July 1, 2023.